 We have defined General Business Principles that we apply to everything we do.
 These principles are shared with all our stakeholders.
-Some of our stakeholders (most notably our direct supply chain for collection) are contractually required to agree to these principles.
+Some of our stakeholders (most notably our direct supply chain for collection) are contractually required to agree and adhere to these principles.

 The most recent version of our General Business Principles can be downloaded here.

 Code of Conduct